GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/build.md

 This plugin can be built with Bazel in the Gerrit tree.

-Clone or link this plugin to the plugins directory of Gerrit's source tree.
-Put the external dependency Bazel build file into the Gerrit /plugins directory, replacing the existing empty one.
+Clone or link this plugin into the `plugins` directory of the Gerrit source tree.
+Then append the plugin's module fragment to Gerrit's top-level `MODULE.bazel`:

 ```
-  cd gerrit/plugins
+  cd gerrit
-  rm external_plugin_deps.bzl
-  ln -s @PLUGIN@/external_plugin_deps.bzl .
+  cat plugins/@PLUGIN@/external_plugin_deps.MODULE.bazel >> MODULE.bazel
 ```

 From Gerrit source tree issue the command: